 Granular access control that scales

 Multitenant endpoint management needs strict role boundaries.
-PDQ Connect supports both tenant-level and parent-level roles so admins can delegate without risking over-permissioned access.
+PDQ supports both tenant-level and parent-level roles so admins can delegate without risking over-permissioned access.

 With the teammates page, you can assign users and roles across tenants from one place instead of logging into each environment individually.